- I'm not sure which course to choose – can the Society recommend one?

-All the courses listed in this section have been either accredited or quality checked by the National Counselling Society.
+All the courses listed in this section have been awarded either accredited, advanced specialist or quality checked recognition by the National Counselling Society.
 The Society cannot recommend a specific training provider or course and we advise you to take time to research all courses to help you make a decision.

 We would advise you to contact the training provider you are interested in – they can advise on any grants or funding that may be available.

 - I'm confused by all of the different types of qualifications – where do I start?